 Alltru’s Opportunity Checking is an accessible product we offer for those who are typically turned away by other financial institutions.
 An accessible Checking account is key for being able to make your payments, avoid credit card debt, and build your credit.
 Here are some of the perks of Opportunity Checking.

-Help improve your credit score.
 We understand that Checking accounts are essential for easily paying toward loans and credit cards.
 If you’re just starting to grow your credit or if you need to recover from a poor credit history, many find it difficult to get approved for a Checking account.
 Our Opportunity Checking account was designed for those with low or no credit to eliminate this obstacle.
 If you are eligible for membership, apply for an account now.

-Pay low monthly fees.
 Many financial institutions charge high monthly fees to customers and members with low credit scores.
 At Alltru, our small monthly fee keeps more of your hard-earned money in your account.

-Use essential banking tools.
 Opportunity Checking accounts can be accessed through online and mobile banking.
 These tools allow you to control your debit card, deposit checks digitally, and schedule bill payments.
 In addition, you can use over 35,000 ATMs from the shared branch network across the country.

-Let us help you.
 Our CCUFC certified counselors are here to help your build your credit.
 Our team has gone through extensive training and practice to help you make the best financial decisions for your situation and goals.
 You can also use Zogo gaming for free.
 With Zogo gaming, you can earn real rewards for completing applicable financial literacy lessons.

 Credit Builder Loan Tips

 Alltru’s Credit Builder loan is an accessible financial tool to help you build credit in a low-risk way.
 When used correctly, you can improve your credit score.
-Here are some perks and tips for paying your Credit Builder loan.
+Here are some perks and tips for paying your Credit Builder Loan.

 Understanding the fundamentals of your credit score is key to achieving success.
 While your credit score is just a snapshot of your overall financial health, your credit history provides the complete picture.
 Remember, third parties can access your credit history through both hard and soft credit inquiries.
 To build your credit score, it’s important to understand how credit works.
 By responsibly managing lending products like credit cards, personal loans, and home loans, and making timely minimum payments, you can improve your credit score.
 If you have less than ideal credit, we’re here to get you the tools you need.
 Ready to open your next loan or credit card?
 Start with Alltru.